-As David Cameron throws open the list to more candidates from outside the political mainstream, I personally recommend these five books from my reading list plus five first-class think tanks.
+As David Cameron throws open the list to more candidates from outside the political mainstream, I personally recommend these five books from my reading list plus some first-class think tanks.

 See the links in the sidebar for more book recommendations.